Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Recent Performances

-- In last week's outing against the Falcons, Allen racked up 120 yards while completing 42.3% of his passes with three interceptions.

-- He also added 81 yards on 15 carries, averaging 5.4 yards per attempt while rushing for two touchdowns.
+- He also tacked on 81 yards on 15 carries, averaging 5.4 yards per attempt while rushing for two touchdowns.

 - Allen has put up 644 passing yards (214.7 ypg) on 60-of-107 with six touchdowns against four interceptions over his last three games.

-- He's also contributed in the ground game, with 169 rushing yards (56.3 ypg) on 30 carries with two rushing touchdowns.
+- He's tacked on 169 rushing yards on 30 carries and two rushing touchdowns, averaging 56.3 yards per game.

 Allen's Buffalo Teammates